bedag/helm-charts/charts/manifests/templates/README.md

 {{/*
   We need a dedicated resource for the values for this manifests.
 This is mainly to ensure to functionality of the manifest within a bundle.
 If you want to implement it the same way as shown is up to.
-The function should just return the default values for the manifest, overwritien by the .values field and superoverwritten by the .overwrites field.
+The function should just return the default values for the manifest, overwritten by the .values field and superoverwritten by the .overwrites field.
   Make Sure:
     * Has **bedag-lib.manifest** as prefix